mimiframework/Mimi.jl/docs/src/tutorials/tutorial_4.md

 ```

 ### Payload object
-SimulationDefs can hold a user-defined payload object which is not used or modified by Mimi.
+Simulation definitions can hold a user-defined payload object which is not used or modified by Mimi.
 In this example, we will use the payload to hold an array of pre-computed discount factors that we will use in the SCC calculation, as well as a storage array for saving the SCC values.

 ```jldoctest tutorial4; output = false
 # Choose what year to calculate the SCC for